lrusso/PhaserSpritesheetGenerator/README.md

 ## How does it work?

 * Select all the frames that you will need in your spritesheet.
+* Set how many columns would like to be used in your spritesheet.
 * Set the tileWidth and tileHeight values (optional).
-* Set how many columns would like to be used in your spritesheet.
-* Download the generated image.
+* Download the generated spritesheet image.

 ## Web: